Introduction: How to Confidently Buy a Used Car in 2025

 Once you’ve outlined your needs, research reliable makes and models that fit your criteria.
 Look for vehicles with a strong reputation for reliability, good resale value, and reasonable maintenance costs.
 Websites like Kelley Blue Book, Edmunds, and Consumer Reports can help you compare options and read reviews.

 Tip: Avoid models with a history of recalls or poor reliability ratings.
+Check the National Highway Traffic Safety Administration (NHTSA) database for recall information.

 4. Check Vehicle History Reports